-6.1 Indemnification of the City.
-Owner agrees to indemnify and hold harmless the Indemnified Parties from and against any and all Losses imposed upon or incurred by or asserted against any such Indemnified Party, to the extent arising out of, caused by or resulting from (a) any affirmative act or omission by Owner or its agents, contractors or affiliates in Owner's development, construction, ownership, possession, use, condition, occupancy, or abandonment of the Project; (b) any material breach of any warranty or the inaccuracy of any representation made by Owner; (c) the release of any hazardous or toxic substance, by Owner or anyone performing work on behalf of such entity at the Project, to the environment arising or resulting from any work or things whatsoever done in or at the Project, or in or at off-site improvements or facilities used and controlled by or constructed and controlled by Owner or any of its contractors or sub-contractors in connection with the Project; and (d) any material breach or failure by Owner to perform any of its covenants or obligations under the Agreement that remains uncured by Owner after written notice thereof.
+Section 6.01 Indemnification of the City.
+Owner agrees to indemnify and hold harmless the Indemnified Parties from and against any and all Losses imposed upon or incurred by or asserted against any such Indemnified Party, to the extent arising out of, caused by or resulting from (a) any affirmative act or omission by Owner or its agents, contractors or affiliates in Owner's development, construction, ownership, possession, use, condition, occupancy, or abandonment of the Project; (b) any material breach of any warranty or the inaccuracy of any representation made by Owner; (c) the release of any hazardous or toxic substance, by Owner or anyone performing work on behalf of such entity at the Project, to the environment arising or resulting from any work or things whatsoever done in or at the Project, or in or at off-site improvements or facilities used and controlled by or constructed and controlled by Owner or any of its contractors or sub-contractors in connection with the Project; and (d) any material breach or failure by Owner to perform any of its covenants or obligations under the Agreement that remains uncured by Owner following written notice and expiration of the applicable cure period.

-6.2 Limitation.
-Notwithstanding anything contained in this Agreement to the contrary, (i) neither Owner nor any of its contractors or sub-contractors shall be obligated to indemnify or hold harmless any Indemnified Party to the extent such Indemnified Party's damages arise from such Indemnitee's sole gross negligence, willful misconduct or fraud and (ii) Owner's obligations under Section 6.1 above will not be deemed to provide the City with a right of reimbursement for fees and expenses in connection with the City's Resort Casino RFQ/P process up to and including passage and certification of the results of the Referendum other than as expressly provided above or in the Agreement or the Escrow Agreement.
+Section 6.02 Limitation.
+Notwithstanding anything contained in this Agreement to the contrary, (i) neither Owner nor any of its contractors or sub-contractors shall be obligated to indemnify or hold harmless any Indemnified Party to the extent such Indemnified Party's damages arise from such Indemnitee's sole gross negligence, willful misconduct or fraud and (ii) Owner's obligations under Section 6.01 above will not be deemed to provide the City with a right of reimbursement for fees and expenses in connection with the City's

-6.3 Notice of a Claim.
-If any action, suit or proceeding is brought against any Indemnified Party by reason of any occurrence for which Owner is obliged to indemnify such Indemnified Party, such Indemnified Party will promptly notify Owner of such action, suit or proceeding.
-Owner may, and upon the request of such Indemnified Party shall, at Owner's sole expense, resist and defend such action, suit or proceeding, or cause the same to be resisted and defended by counsel designated by Owner and approved by such Indemnified Party in writing.
+Resort Casino RFQ/P process up to and including passage and certification of the results of the Referendum other than as expressly provided above or in the Agreement or the Escrow Agreement.

-6.4 Obligation to Defend.
-Owner specifically acknowledges that it has an independent obligation to promptly defend the Indemnified Parties from any claim that is actually or potentially within the scope of the indemnity provision of Section 6.1 (Indemnification of the City) or any other indemnification provision of this Agreement, even if such allegation is or may be groundless, fraudulent or false, and such obligation arises at the time such claim is tendered to Owner by an Indemnified Party and continues at all times thereafter.
-All of the Owner's indemnification obligations in this Agreement are conditioned upon the Indemnified Party: (i) promptly delivering the notice provided for in Section 6.3; (ii) cooperating with Owner in the defense of any such claim or liability and any related settlement negotiations;
+Section 6.03 Notice of a Claim.
+If any action, suit or proceeding is brought against any Indemnified Party by reason of any occurrence for which Owner is obliged to indemnify such Indemnified Party, such Indemnified Party will promptly provide written notice to Owner of such action, suit or proceeding.
+Owner may, and upon the request of such Indemnified Party shall, at Owner's sole expense, resist and defend such action, suit or proceeding, or cause the same to be resisted and defended by counsel designated by Owner and subject to the reasonable written approval by such Indemnified Party.

-and (iii) not compromising or settling any claim or liability without prior written consent of Owner.
+Section 6.04 Obligation to Defend.
+Owner specifically acknowledges that it has an independent obligation to promptly defend the Indemnified Parties from any claim that is actually or potentially within the scope of the indemnity provision of Section 6.01 or any other indemnification provision of this Agreement, even if such allegation is or may be groundless, fraudulent or false, and such obligation arises at the time such claim is tendered to Owner by an Indemnified Party and continues at all times thereafter.
+All of the Owner's indemnification obligations in this Agreement are conditioned upon the Indemnified Party: (i) promptly delivering the written notice provided for in Section 6.03; (ii) cooperating with Owner in the defense of any such claim or liability and any related settlement negotiations; and (iii) not compromising or settling any claim or liability without prior written consent of Owner.